rkonoplev/dniester/docs/en/MIGRATION_DRUPAL6.md

 ```bash
 docker compose -f docker-compose.drupal.yml down -v
 ```
-After cleanup, only MySQL 8.0 (news-mysql) and its volume (news-platform_mysql_data) should remain for further work with the News Platform.
+After cleanup, only MySQL 8.0 (news-mysql) and its volume (news-platform_mysql_data) should remain for further work with Phoebe CMS.